MarcyNash/Tic-Tac-Toe/README.md

 to fix it.
 As time permits I will explore the issues.

 I thought about re-structuring the objects, but I didn't have the time.
 I learned a lot about why planning up is so important.

+I also ran out of time before I could give the user a list of in-progress games that they could select from instead of creating new games each time they wanted to play.